swaps805/InvestWise/readme.md

-# Invest Vise
+# Invest Wise

-Invest Vise is a  tool designed to assist you in making informed investment decisions.
+Invest Wise is a  tool designed to assist you in making informed investment decisions.
 This project extracts stock data from Yahoo Finance, performs time series analysis using Long Short-Term Memory (LSTM) models in TensorFlow, and leverages the Gemini Large Language Model (LLM) to provide personalized investing advice based on the analyzed data.

 ## Features